 For cutting-grown adenium, you can easily shape the roots however you like.
 You can spread the roots out (like when you spread your fingers out) to form a radial root shape.
 Or elongate them for a high-root adenium style.
 This is why many growers, who love shaping roots on adenium choose cutting-grown ones to shape them to their eye of beauty and liking.

 It is possible to find seed-grown adenium with some natural evenly shaped root system.
 But it's more random and more rare–like this one below as an example:

 This tiny adenium looks like its roots have been shaped by a human hand.
 But they have not been so actually.
 It is all in its natural form.
 And in some growers' eyes, this is very nice and a natural beauty.
 Which partly explains why they are willing to pay more for this compared to other seed-grown ones.

 Regarding the caudex part, seeded plants usually develop a bigger caudex.
 The cutting-grown adenium have smaller, slower-growing caudex and sometimes they don't develop any at all.
 To some growers, cutting-grown adenium have nice-looking caudex.

 For seed-grown adenium, it may flower as early as month 7 or within the first year.
 For cutting-grown adenium, if the cut branch is strong, it can also flower 11 months after being planted.

-Both seed-grown and cutting-grown adenium can produce seeds.
+Both seed-grown and cutting-grown adenium can produce seeds!
+It is really good news.
 For the seeded ones, however, the color of the flower is not known beforehand.
 This is because of gene probability.
 The offspring may produce flower with the exact same color like its mother or father.
 Or chances are it may be a totally different color.